In partnership with SPILLERS™

 Video guides

-For more help, check out our how to BCS videos which give guidance on what you are assessing in each area:
+The following body condition scoring videos give guidance on what you are assessing in each area:

-• How to work out the final score
+How to work out the horse’s final score

 Have you heard about Your Horse’s #FitNotFat campaign?
 Equine obesity is an enormous welfare problem and we’re on a mission to provide owners and riders with the knowledge, skills and information you need to keep your horse in tip-top health.
 It could be life saving!
 Find out more